Poor old farmer Joe never stood a chance.

 ‘Hello, ladies,’ said Joe, ‘I see you’ve left a pile on the door mat.
 Stupid bloody birds.’

 He stepped over the mat but didn’t see the liquid mess they’d deposited on the far side.
 His foot slipped out from under him and down he went, legs splayed painfully and his hands landing in layers of excrement.

 They were upon him as soon as he fell.
 Beaks pecked at his body, his head, his legs, his shorts and shirt.
 Some flapped on to his belly.
 Feathers flew as the mob crowded on to him, jabbing and poking and ripping at his flesh and clothing.

 He tried to yell, but a mangy claw slipped into his mouth and he gagged.
 He went to get up but slipped again on some greasy secretion and hit his head as he fell.
 The attack continued, in a violent frenzy.
 Chickens fought with chickens for the prize, feathers flew, there were squawks and cries as they ripped at his skin.
 Fine downy feathers filled his mouth, and he struggled to breathe.
 He swung an arm at them, but they clung to him and bit back.
 They pecked and stabbed and the invigorating farm stench of shit and dirt mingled with the smell of his blood.

 The last thing he saw before the beak that a stabbed his eyeball was the old crow sitting in the fig, his white eye turned indifferently down to Joe.

 When the chickens had finished, they went about their day scratching in the dirt and garden beds.
 The crow was next, tearing sinew from joints, then later that evening a family of foxes gnawed on the carcass; they carried what they could back to their den.

-A week later a neighbour walked around the back of the farmhouse looking for Joe, as he hadn’t been seen for a while.
+A fortnight later a neighbour walked around the back of the farmhouse looking for Joe, as he hadn’t been seen for a while.
 He stood horrified at what he discovered on the back porch.